jkwill87/teletype/readme.md

 ## Cursor manipulation

-The package includes quite a few helper functions to move the cursor around the screen.
+The package includes quite a few helper functions to move the CURSOR around the screen.
 These include `erase_lines`, `erase_screen`, `hide_cursor`, `show_cursor`, and `move_cursor`; all of which are fairly self explanitory.
-The only word of caution is to remember to reset cursor visibility as its state will persist after the python interpreter has exited.
+The only word of caution is to remember to reset CURSOR visibility as its state will persist after the python interpreter has exited.

 # Components (teletype.components)